2 Ways to Get the Highest SSS Pension | Have a Comfortable Retirement

 The least amount you can get is Php 2,200, comprising the Php1,000 given to all pensioners, while the maximum amount is Php 9,000.

 Aside from the monthly pension, we have included the cumulative SSS pension.
-You can use this to compare with the total contribution paid.
+You can use this to compare it with the total contribution paid.

 You will notice that breakeven happens within five (5) years of getting the SSS monthly pension.